denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. Consumer, service locator, and service provider interface
 H. None of the above

+**This question is tricky. ==The service locator must have a uses directive, but that is on the service provider interface.
+No modules need to specify requires on the service provider since that is the implementation==.
+Since none are correct, option H is the answer.**

 ---

 22. Which are true statements?
 (Choose all that apply.)